-Page updated 28 October 2025
+Page updated 04 November 2025

-Jamaica’s two international airports have been closed.
+Jamaica's two international airports have been re-opened to commercial flights though delays and cancellations are likely.

 If you are travelling in an affected area, follow the advice of local authorities and emergency services at all times, including any evacuation orders.
 You can monitor local news and weather services for the latest developments.